SupaeroDataScience/RLchallenge/Boronat/README.md

 ### Code Explanation

-This project architecture has been largely thanks to Reinforcement Learning Notebook n°4: Deep Reinforcement Learning.
+This project architecture has been largely created thanks to Reinforcement Learning Notebook n°4: Deep Reinforcement Learning.
 Hence it includes in the same way :
 ```
 - Raw pixels as input with 80*80 greyscale images
 - Q network as learning function